Stemmi/st-emmi-konzerte/README.md

 - Try to hide the mapbox token from github by outsourcing it into a gitignored file.
 - Naming: CardContainer / PreviewCard... better: ShowsContainer, ShowPreview, ShowDetail?
 - Delete unused / out commented elements
+- Remove unneeded elements from getters (source out to services)
 - Write ReadMe Files